 We implemented Paragon and evaluated its efficiency using a wide spectrum of workload scenarios (light, high, and oversubscribed).
 We used Paragon to schedule applications on a private cluster with 40 servers of 10 different configurations and on 1000 exclusive servers on Amazon EC2 with 14 configurations.
-We compare Paragon to a heterogeneity-oblivious, an interference-oblivious and a state-ofthe-art least-loaded scheduler.
+We compare Paragon to a heterogeneity-oblivious, an interference-oblivious, and a state-of-the-art leastloaded scheduler.
 For the 1000-server experiments and a scenario with 2500 workloads, Paragon maintains QoS for 91% of workloads (within 5% of their performance running alone on the best server).
-The heterogeneity-oblivious, interference-oblivious and least-loaded schedulers offer such QoS guarantees for only 14%, 11%, and 3% of applications respectively.
-The results are more striking in the case of an oversubscribed workload scenario, where efficient resource use is even more critical.
-Paragon provides QoS guarantees for 52% of workloads and bounds the performance degradation to less than 10% for an additional 33% of workloads.
+The heterogeneity-oblivious, interference-oblivious, and leastloaded schedulers offer such QoS guarantees for only 14%, 11%, and 3% of applications, respectively.
+The results are more striking in the case of an oversubscribed workload, scenario, where efficient resource use is even more critical.
+Paragon provides QoS guarantees for 52% of workloads, and bounds the performance degradation to less than 10% for an additional 33% of workloads.
 In contrast, the least-loaded scheduler dramatically degrades performance for 99.9% of applications.
 We also evaluate Paragon on a Windows Azure and a Google Compute Engine cluster and show similar gains.
 Finally, we validate that Paragon's classification engine achieves the accuracy and bounds predicted by the analytical methods and evaluate various parameters of the system.

-The rest of the paper is organized as follows.
+The rest of the article is organized as follows.
 Section 2 describes the analytical methods that drive Paragon.
-Section 3 presents the implementation of the scheduler.
-Section 4 presents the experimental methodology and Section 5 the evaluation of Paragon.
-Finally, Section 6 discusses related work and Section 7 concludes the paper.
+Section 3 presents the scheduler's implementation and Paragon's phase-detection schemes, and Section 4 discusses the multiclass queueing network.
+Section 5 presents the experimental methodology and Section 6 the evaluation of Paragon.
+Finally, Section 7 discusses related work and Section 8 concludes the paper.

-2. FAST & ACCURATE CLASSIFICATION
+2. FAST AND ACCURATE CLASSIFICATION

-The key requirement for heterogeneity and interference-aware scheduling is to quickly and accurately classify incoming applications.
+The key requirement for heterogeneity- and interference-aware scheduling is to quickly and accurately classify incoming applications.
 First, we need to know how fast an application will run on each of the tens of server configurations available.
-Second, we need to know how much interference it can tolerate from other workloads in each of several shared resources without significant performance loss and how much interference it will generate itself.
+Second, we need to know how much interference it can tolerate from other workloads in each of several shared resources without significant performance loss, and how much interference it will generate itself.
 Our goal is to perform online scheduling for large-scale DCs without any a priori knowledge about incoming applications.
-Most previous schemes address this issue with detailed but offline application characterization or long-term monitoring and modeling approaches [28, 32, 39].
+Most previous schemes address this issue with detailed but offline application characterization or long-term monitoring and modeling approaches [Mars et al. 2011, 2013; Nathuji et al. 2007, 2010; Vasić et al. 2012.
 Instead, Paragon takes a different perspective.
-Its core idea is that, instead of learning each new workload in detail, the system leverages information it already has about applications it has seen to express the new workload as a combination of known applications.
-For this purpose we use collaborative filtering techniques that combine a minimal profiling signal about the new application (e.g., a minute's worth of profiling data on two servers) with the large amount of data available from previously scheduled applications.
+Its core idea is that, instead of learning each new workload in detail, the system can leverage information it already has about applications it has previously seen to express the new workload as a combination of known applications.
+For this purpose we use collaborative filtering techniques that combine a minimal profiling signal about the new application (e.g., a minute's worth of profiling data on two servers) with the large amount of data available from previously-scheduled workloads.
 The result is fast and highly accurate classification of incoming applications with respect to both heterogeneity and interference.
 Within a minute of its arrival, an incoming workload can be scheduled efficiently on a large-scale cluster.

-2.1 Collaborative Filtering Background
+2.1.
+Collaborative Filtering Background